GauravDeshmukh17/NodeJS/wcat/readme.md

 <h3>Edge cases:</h3>

-<strong>1) If file entered is not found then it gives file does not exist error. ✅</strong>
+<strong>1) If file entered is not found then it gives file does not exist error ✅</strong>
 <br>
-<strong>2) -n and -b are 2 options which are mutually exclusive so if user types both of them together only the first entered option should work.</strong>
+<strong>2) -n and -b are 2 options which are mutually exclusive so if user types both of them together only the first entered option should work</strong>
 <br>
 <strong>3) -s and any one or both from -n and -b is present then -s will be executed first and then -n and -b according second rule</strong>
 <br>
-<strong>4) If same file is created again then it says "file alraedy exist"</strong>
+<strong>4) If same file is created again then it says "file alraedy exist" ✅</strong>
 <br>
-<strong>5) Only after creating file -s -n -b can be applied otherwise it gives error</strong>
+<strong>5) Only after creating file -s -n -b can be applied otherwise it gives error ✅</strong>
 <br>
-<strong>6) If file is not created but deleted then it gives error as it is not possible</strong>
+<strong>6) If file is not created but deleted then it gives error as it is not possible. ✅</strong>